 Simple Summer Pasta

-Summer pastas are the perfect summer meal for anyone!
+This summer pasta recipe is truly the perfect meal for anyone.
 Need a quick week night meal?
 Summer pasta.
 Need to feed a crowd?
 Double or triple this summer pasta recipe and you have an easy and delicious meal for a party.

 This garden summer pasta recipe is one of our favorites because you can walk right out to your garden to pick fresh tomatoes and basil.
 If you don’t have a garden this is a great recipe for a farmers market run!